Forsyth Technical Community College

 Is It Hard to Get Into Forsyth Technical Community College?
 Acceptance Rate & Requirements

 Forsyth Technical Community College, located in Winston-Salem, North Carolina, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 31%.
+The graduation rate is roughly 31%.

 Can I Afford It?